bitcoin/bitcoin/test/README.md

 will pipe the colorized logs from the test into less.

 Use `--tracerpc` to trace out all the RPC calls and responses to the console.
-For some tests (eg any that use `submitblock` to submit a full block over RPC), this can result in a lot of screen output.
+For some tests (e.g. any that use `submitblock` to submit a full block over RPC), this can result in a lot of screen output.

 By default, the test data directory will be deleted after a successful run.